-The District continues to focus its efforts in enhancing strategic enrollment management designed to provide excellent educational opportunities.
-The District looks forward with continued cautious optimism that has served it well over the recent past.
-Importantly, the District has begun engaging in marketing and educational programming strategies, hopeful that these endeavors position it to meet with vigor, the post-pandemic environment in 2021-22 and thereafter.
-The State economy is improved but yet uncertain: property taxes and personal income taxes are forecasted to increase, albeit slightly, over the next year, and the extension of Proposition 30 via the November 2018 ballot (Proposition 55) bodes well.
-The Legislative Analyst's Office, in its most recent assessment, derives an "improved outlook" with an emphasis on economic recovery from an operational deficit as a result of the impact of the pandemic - e.g. - tax credits - incentives for job creation - workforce investments - rebuilding of reserves.
+Recent reports have stated California could face a \$58 billion deficit over the next few years, which has the potential to impact the State similarly to the great recession of 2008.
+The District continues to focus its efforts on enhancing strategic enrollment management designed to provide excellent educational opportunities.
+The District looks forward to continued caution that has served it well over the recent past.
+Importantly, the District has increased marketing and educational and student support programming strategies, hopeful that these endeavors position it to meet with vigor, the post-pandemic environment in 2021-22 and thereafter.
+The State economy is uncertain: property taxes and personal income taxes are forecasted to be below projections.